Eighth Avenue station (BMT Sea Beach Line): Exits

-The station has an entrance at the extreme east end, which is a beige street-level station house on the Eighth Avenue overpass at 62nd Street above the platforms and tracks.
+The station has an entrance at the extreme east (railroad south) end, which is a beige street-level station house on the Eighth Avenue overpass at 62nd Street above the platforms and tracks.
 A single staircase from each platform goes up to a crossover, where a set of doors lead to the waiting area above the station house.
 A turnstile bank leads to the token booth and exit doors.

-The station also has an entrance at the extreme west end, with two staircases from each platform leading up to Seventh Avenue and 62nd Street.
+The station also has an entrance at the extreme west (railroad north) end, with two staircases from each platform leading up to Seventh Avenue and 62nd Street.
 In the past, it was closed due to high crime and repurposed into a maintenance shop.
 The staircases and overpass above the tracks remained intact, and the entrances were reopened in February 2019 as part of the reconstruction of this station.